Todd Edwards

 Todd Edward Imperatrice (born December 9, 1972), known professionally as Todd Edwards, is an American garage house record producer, DJ, and singer.
-Nicknamed "The God" and known by various aliases throughout his career, he has been credited as a significant influence on electronic music.
+Nicknamed "Todd the God" and known by various aliases throughout his career, he has been credited as a significant influence on electronic music.
 He inspired the French house duo Daft Punk and played a role in the creation of the UK garage genre.

 Edwards began his career producing primarily for New York's Nervous Records in the 1990s, including under aliases such as the Messenger and the Sample Choir.
 Beginning with his 1993 single "Guide My Soul", Edwards helped pioneer the speed garage genre.
 His 1994 single "Saved My Life" became a club hit in the UK.

 Edwards has remixed hundreds of artists, including Wildchild, St Germain, Benjamin Diamond, Justice, Klaxons and Dimitri from Paris.
 Edwards has collaborated with Daft Punk on two successful songs, co-producing and contributing vocals on the songs "Face to Face" (2001) and "Fragments of Time" (2013); the earlier reached number one on the Billboard Dance Club Songs chart in 2004, while the latter won him a Grammy Award for its inclusion on Random Access Memories, which won Album of the Year at the 2014 show.